Healthy families and communities

 research process.
 We rely on community members, including our Community

 Luis Valley (SLV) and project specific steering committees, to assist with

 informing decisions in the direction and scope of our research projects.

-The RMPRC has focused its efforts primarily in the of southern Colorado, where the University of Colorado Denver and community members began in the early 1980’s with studies to understand the occurrence and determinants of diabetes.
-More recently, the RMPRC has worked with local communities on projects including school and family based interventions, surveillance, program evaluation, and the provision of training programs in evidence-based health promotion and community-based participatory research.
+The RMPRC has a long history of collaboration in the San Luis Valley of southern Colorado, where the University of Colorado Denver and community members began in the early 1980’s with studies to understand the occurrence and determinants of diabetes.
+More recently, programs have expanded to new communities, reaching schools in Metro Denver

 and the southeastern plains with plans to expand to western Colorado and Weld